gyorilab/emmaa/doc/reports/askee_month10_report.rst

 The documentation contains the descriptions and example values for each parameter that a given endpoint can accept.
-The interactive Swagger documentation also allows manually modify the example input and try out the endpoints.
+The interactive Swagger documentation also allows manually modifying the example input and trying out the endpoints.

 .. image:: ../_static/images/endpoint_input.png
    :align: center
 *Example input and parameters description for Up/down-stream query endpoint*

-In addition, we provide the examples and descriptions for the responses to validate the output and facilitate the results interpretation.
+In addition, we provide examples and descriptions for responses to validate the output and facilitate the interpretation of results.

 .. image:: ../_static/images/endpoint_response.png
    :align: center